panchul/workspace/README.md

 * jenkins1-2 - Jenkins sandbox.
 For CICD tests, etc.
 * ssh1-5 - SSH sandbox.
 For SSH scenarios.

+The VMs have a mapped folder to the host, ```/vagrant```, and ```projects```, but as a general rule, they fetch and deploy everything in their own ephemeral space, for example, cloning a sandbox git repository in the home forlder of user 'vagrant'.

 Other sandbox repositories could be provisioned on these boxes.
 For example,